ROSMITHJ-MSFT/microsoft-365-docs/microsoft-365/admin/productivity/teamwork.md

 ## Why your org's teamwork score matters

 A fundamental pillar for organizational productivity is when a group of people with a common goal work with each other and with common resources for collective success.
 Research indicates that when people share information and collaborate in shared workspaces, they save up to 4 hours a week.
 They can find related documents, find context for previous discussions, and deliver towards shared goals.
-See the[evidence](https://www.microsoft.com/microsoft-365/blog/wp-content/uploads/sites/2/2019/04/Total-Economic-Impact-Microsoft-Teams.pdf)
+See the [evidence].(https://www.microsoft.com/microsoft-365/blog/wp-content/uploads/sites/2/2019/04/Total-Economic-Impact-Microsoft-Teams.pdf)

 ## How we calculate the teamwork score